The U.S. Presidential Scholars Program

 2024 Application/Nomination Form (State-Level Only)

-Any Georgia high-school student may complete the application, provided they are scheduled to graduate between January 2024 and August 2024 and obtain signatures from their principal and school counselor.
+Any Georgia high-school senior may complete the application, provided they are scheduled to graduate between January and August 2024 and obtain signatures from their principal, school counselor and a parent/guardian.

 Submission of a nomination form does not guarantee the student will be nominated for the federal program; Georgia is only permitted to nominate 20 students to the U.S. Department of Education.
 This nomination form is for Chief State School Officer (CSSO) recommendations for the Broad Academic Achievement Presidential Scholar recognition; the CTE and Arts recognitions are handled separately and by invitation only.

 For the Broad Academic Achievement U.S. Presidential Scholar recognition, students must meet the following criteria:

 - are U.S. Citizens or Legal Permanent U.S. Residents at the time of application (Students who were not U.S. citizens or Legal Permanent U.S. Residents on the day they took SAT or ACT exam, or who requested that The College Board or ACT not release their scores to outside entities, should contact the U.S. Presidential Scholars Program at 507-931-8345 to ensure their scores are considered in the determination of the candidate pool);

-- graduate or receive a diploma between January and August of the current program year; and
+- graduate or receive a diploma between January and August 2024 (current program year); and

 - score exceptionally well on either the SAT of the College Board or the ACT of the American College Testing Program, based on tests taken during the three-year window that begins in September 2020 and runs through October 2023, for the recognition cycle concluding in June 2024,